 Myers-Briggs Type Indicator is used to gain insight into one's personal preferences and may be used to explore career fields which "fit" those preferences.

-The Career Development staff will be happy to review the results with you and discuss how they relate to exploration of a career!
+The Career and Internship Center staff will be happy to review the results with you and discuss how they relate to exploration of a career!

 The Washington Center: Washington, D.C.

 Subjects: One seminar, variable topics.
 Internship.
 The Washington Center (TWC) assists students from all academic backgrounds in securing full-time internships in Washington, D.C.
 Through partnerships with over a thousand organizations in the nonprofit, for-profit, governmental and international arenas, TWC advisors are able to find students opportunities that not only match their professional interests, but also allow them to gain hands-on experience in their respective fields.

 Prerequisities: Junior-level standing is required by Albion College for admission into the program.
 Other factors that will be considered for admission are maturity level, quality of application materials (statement of professional interest, issues essay, resume, and letters of recommendation), and GPA.
 The basic GPA requirement is a 2.75, though keep in mind that a higher GPA may be required for the most competitive of placements.
 Due to background check requirements for some placements, early application submission may also be required.
 For dates and deadlines, we encourage you to review information on TWC’s website.
 Lastly, all students attending TWC from Albion must be approved by the campus liaison, Patrick McLean, prior to being granted admission by TWC.

 Length: Fall or Spring Semester or Summer Term